 This post may contain affiliate links.

 The Holiday Season is hard upon our heels.
 As our family size shifts and changes with kids launching and significant others joining us, our traditions are changing.
 Regardless of the natural ebb and flow of family changes, we fill our holidays with the tastes, sounds, sights, and smells of Christmas.
+This is how we are celebrating Christmas.

 TASTE: Food & Drinks